 How To Use Honey For Acne

 - Take a clean Q-tip.
 Dip it in organic honey (or manuka honey).
 Apply it to the affected area as a spot treatment.
 Wash off after 30 minutes.

-Both red and white sandalwood are suitable to treat acne.
+Both red and white sandalwood are suitable for pimple treatment.
 They have antimicrobial, antioxidative, and anti-inflammatory properties.
-External application of sandalwood helps heal wounds and reduce inflammation (10).
+The External application of sandalwood helps heal wounds and reduce inflammation (10).
 Sandalwood oil can also help treat various skin conditions like acne and psoriasis.
 However, do a patch test before using sandalwood oil, as many people are prone to developing an allergic reaction to it (11).

 How To Use Sandalwood For Acne

 - You can purchase red or white sandalwood powder or a small sandalwood and a rubbing stone.
 Take about 4 teaspoons of sandalwood and apply it to your face.
 Wash after it dries.
 Do this every other day to reduce acne and treat acne spots.

 Fenugreek seeds have anti-inflammatory and antioxidant properties that help soothe and protect the skin (12).
 They are a natural source of salicylic acid that helps clear clogged pores (13).
 Studies have also found that consuming fenugreek seeds helps restore hormonal balance and reduces the symptoms of polycystic ovaries.
 Adult acne is one of the symptoms of PCOS (14), (15).

 How To Use Fenugreek For Acne